-Martin has been a senior insurance banker for over twenty-eight years and has worked globally, including in Europe, the UK, Bermuda and the US.
-He has served with Lloyds of London, Equitas, AIG and various other regulators which include the State of Wisconsin.
+Martin has been a senior insurance banker for over 28 years and has worked globally, including in Europe, the UK, Bermuda, and the US.
+He has served at Lloyds of London, Equitas, AIG and various other regulators which include the State of Wisconsin.
 His current position is at Dolan & Company, where he is the senior principal.

-Gerald Haase - Independent Director
+Gerald Haase

 Gerald is a Fellow of the Casualty Actuarial Society with broad executive experience leading both public and private companies.
 He previously served as the Group COO of Catalina Holdings and CEO of its various subsidiary companies, as well as the COO of CNA Financial.
-Gerald obtained his Bachelor's degree from University of Iowa and an Executive MBA from NYU Stern School of Business.
+Gerald obtained his bachelor's degree from the University of Iowa and an Executive MBA from NYU Stern School of Business.

-Scott Millimet (appointed January 15, 2025) - Independent Director
+Scott Millimet (appointed January 15, 2025)

-Scott is the founder and the current President of Institutional Client Management that outsources CIO function to numerous early stage and established insurers ranging from Property and Catastrophe, (P&C) to Casualty and Long Term Care.
-He has over thirty-five years of extensive experience in multi-sector fixed income asset management in the United States and other countries.
+Scott is the founder and the current President of Institutional Client Management that outsources CIO function to numerous early stage and established insurers ranging from Property and Catastrophe, (P&C) to Casualty and Long-Term Care.
+He has 35+ years of extensive experience in multi-sector fixed income asset management in the United States and other countries.